JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

     way around?
 Maybe an `Effect` is just a `Calc` whose value is always `undefined`.
     Both are valid ways of looking at it, but in our implementation the latter is actually true.
-And that comes with a benefit: we can easily model serial processes via cascading `Effect`s.

 [^atoms-dont-have-inputs]: Since `Atom`s don't depend on anything, no
     other `Atom` could possibly change.

-[^gc-local-var]: By -- for example -- creating an `Effect` as a local
+[^gc-local-var]: By -- for example -- creating it as a local variable in
-    variable in a function and then letting it go out of scope.
+    a function and then letting it go out of scope.

 [^glitches]: A "glitch" is reactive jargon for an inconsistency in
     derived state. <a class=raquo
     href="https://stackoverflow.com/a/25141234/166874">More Info</a>

+[^mobx-algo]: The original idea for this algorithm comes from [this post
+    about MobX][mobx-algo].
+I'm sorry in advance for the color scheme 🤦

+[^auto-deps-threading]: At least, that's all there is to it in
+    single-threaded code.
+This becomes quite a bit more tricky if we're in a multi-thread environment.

 -----